-about NEXPLANON
+exploring NEXPLANON

-NEXPLANON is small.
-It’s 1.6 inches (4 cm) in length.
+NEXPLANON is 1.6 inches (4 centimeters) in length, about the size of a matchstick.

 NEXPLANON is a hormone-releasing birth control implant for use by women to prevent pregnancy for up to 3 years.

 NEXPLANON prevents pregnancy in several ways.
 The most important way is by stopping the release of an egg from your ovary.
 NEXPLANON also thickens the mucus in your cervix and this change may keep sperm from reaching the egg.
-NEXPLANON also changes the lining of your uterus.

 No. NEXPLANON does not contain estrogen.

-The NEXPLANON implant must be removed after 3 years.
-Your healthcare provider can insert a new implant under your skin after removing the old one if you choose to continue using NEXPLANON for birth control.
+The NEXPLANON implant must be removed by the end of the third year.
+A trained healthcare professional can insert a new implant under your skin after removing the old one if you choose to continue using NEXPLANON for birth control.

 using NEXPLANON

-Call your healthcare provider right away if you have:
+Call your healthcare professional right away if you have:

 - Pain in your lower leg that does not go away